 Your skin is the largest organ in your body and it’s made up of mostly water.
 If you’re not drinking enough water, it can cause dry skin, which can be aging and make you look older than you are.
 Keep a water bottle with you at all times and make sure you drink at least half of your body weight in ounces.
 You should also improve your drinking experience to take care of your skin.

 Regulate your body temperature.
-Cold activates your immune system, promotes inflammation, and can cause sagging, wrinkles, and pores.
-Elevate your body temperature naturally by taking deep belly breaths or walking around during summer, cold days and exercising in the heat.
+Cold activates your immune system, promotes inflammation, and can cause sagging, wrinkles, and large pores.
+Elevate your body temperature naturally by taking deep belly breaths or walking around during summer, cold days, and exercising in the heat.
 A good starting point is to sync your thermostat with your thermostat switch.
 Your body runs cooler when you’re tired and warmer when you’re tired.
 Listen to your body and make an adjustment when you need it.

 Eliminate toxins from the air that can age you.
 Washing your hands, de-stressing, practicing mindfulness, regular exercise, soaping, and brushing your teeth are all great ways to cut harmful toxins and protect your skin.
 Leave any makeup on your face, and be careful not to inhale the particles, as they can trap in your lungs and age you faster.
 Keep up with your glycemic tolerance.
 Elevate your blood glucose by eating high-quality carbohydrates (think whole grains, veggies, and fruit), getting more hydrating, staying active, and exercising in the heat.